Peterborough office

 Following a fair procedure not only reduces the risks, but also shows that you are an employer who cares about your employees and are willing to give people opportunities to improve where there has been capability or conduct issues.

-We suggest getting in touch with our Employment Solicitor, Katie Bowen Nicholas, who, depending on the details of your matter, will advise you with the best action to take.
+We suggest getting in touch with our employment team, who, depending on the details of your matter, will advise you with the best action to take.